mangila/spring-crud/README.md

 Spring RESTful service with CRUD operations for the Employee domain.
 (The famous Employee CRUD, great for demonstration purposes)

+##### Swagger
+- Swagger UI is available at http://localhost:8080/swagger-ui.html
+- Swagger JSON is available at http://localhost:8080/v3/api-docs

 ### Terraform

 In this example we use the Terraform Cloud remote state backend.